enableiot/iotkit-samples/README.md

 #### MQTT

-Any development framework supporting MQTT client can use local agent.
+Any development framework supporting MQTT client can use the local agent.
 Here is a mosquitto_pub example `tests/mqtt-test.sh`:

     mosquitto_pub -t 'metric' -m '{ "s": "Temperature", "v": 26.7 }'